xinwenfu/Cyber-Range/Setup/README.md

 sudo apt install virtualbox-dkms
 ```

+Configure the PC in Cyber Range
-Install all VMs into /vm
+1. Install all VMs into /vm
-Change the properties of /vm
+2. Change the properties of /vm
-read/write by Group and Others
+3. read/write by Group and Others